anshuman008/Custom-ON-Curve-ATA/README.md

 ## Technical Details

 ### The Discovery Story
 This project was born from a fascinating discovery: a friend found a private key with over 15 SOL that couldn't be used for transactions.
 Upon investigation, it turned out to be a **token account for wrapped SOL (wSOL)** rather than a regular wallet account.
+The private key belonged to the token account itself, not the wallet that owned it.
 This discovery revealed that:

 - **Token accounts can have private keys** (on-curve accounts)
 - **A single wallet can own multiple token accounts for the same mint**